Healthdirect Free Australian health advice you can count on.

 What are the types of eye cancer?

-The most common form of eye cancer in adults is melanoma.
-This is different to the melanoma you get on your skin and is thought to be caused by a mutation in your genes.
+The most common form of primary eye cancer in adults is melanoma.
+It is quite different to the melanoma you get on your skin as it can start in a part of the body that hasn't been exposed to the sun.

-Eye melanoma, also called ‘intraocular melanoma’ or ‘uveal melanoma’, grows in the cells of the eye that produce melanin (the pigment that gives your skin its colour).
-It affects the middle of the three layers of the wall of the eye, so you can’t see it by looking in a mirror.
+Eye melanoma, also called 'ocular melanoma' or 'uveal melanoma', grows in the cells of the eye that produce melanin (the pigment that gives your skin its colour).
+It affects the middle of the three layers of the wall of the eye which contains a few separate parts.
+It can affect any of the parts in this layer.
+You can't see ocular melanoma by looking in a mirror.

-Children can develop a type of cancer called retinoblastoma, which grows in the cells of the retina (the part of the back of the eye that senses light).
-It can grow in one or both eyes.
+Retinoblastoma is a cancer which grows in the cells of the retina (the part of the back of the eye that senses light).
+It can grow in one or both eyes and occur at any age, but usually in children under 3 years of age.

 What are the symptoms of eye cancer?

-All of these symptoms are common and are probably not cancer; eye cancer is rare.
+All of these symptoms can also be caused by other conditions.
 But if you are worried, talk to your doctor.

 What causes eye cancer?

-We don’t fully understand why eye cancer develops, but there are some things that increase your risk, including:
+Doctors don't fully understand why eye cancer develops, but there are some factors that increase your risk of eye melanoma, including:

 • growing older